-Financial Aid programs available may be Direct Stafford Student Loan and Direct Plus Loan.
-Information for these programs may be obtained at www.studentloans.gov and the University's Financial Aid Office.
+Financial Aid is available through the Direct Stafford Unsubsidized Student Loan and Direct Plus Loan.
+Information for these loans may be obtained at www.studentloans.gov and the University's Financial Aid Office.

 Student should consult with the Financial Aid Office concerning the effect of withdrawal, dismissal or change in course load.
 With any change during a semester, a Return of Title IV Calculation is completed based on the last date of attendance.
 Depending upon the Return of Title IV Calculations, loan funds may be returned to the Direct Loan Program.
 All charges owed must be paid at the time of withdrawal or dismissal.
 Refunds for student loans awarded to the student are paid back to the federal fund program.